requarks/docs-legacy/install/git.md

 ### Using SSH (Repository):

-This method gives access only to the repository, which is the recommended way.
+:white_check_mark: This method gives access only to the repository, which is the recommended way.

 - From the repository **Settings** page, select **Deploy Keys** in the sidebar.
 - Click the **Add deploy key** button.